-Make sure you are honest when talking about your USP’s to potential employers and keep it RELEVANT - it is pointless to talk about a course that you did, which has no relevance whatsoever to the vacancy you are applying for.
+Make sure you are honest when talking about your USPs to potential employers and keep it RELEVANT - it is pointless to talk about a course that you did, which has no relevance whatsoever to the vacancy you are applying for.

 Make a portfolio of a few standout projects - Side projects / Certifications

-A portfolio is a great way of showing your skills without having commercial experience and can go a long way at impressing your potential employer.
+A portfolio is a great way of showing your skills without having commercial experience and can go a long way toward impressing your potential employer.
 It does by no means need to be “Perfect” but it’s a great way of proving the skills you say you have in your CV.
 For example, if you are ideally looking for your first role as a React Developer - make sure you have a project or webpage you can show off that has been built using React, it does not have to be complete but shows your enthusiasm for that particular technology.

-Github is a great place to show off your skills, if you don’t have an account already we would 100% recommend building one.
+GitHub is a great place to show off your skills, if you don’t have an account already we would 100% recommend building one.
 It can be easily accessed by a future employer and you can include a link on your CV to make it stand out.
 Include projects that you’re particularly proud of, had a lot of fun building or are super passionate about — this will make it a lot easier to talk about them in an interview setting.

 Tailor your application to each role

 A cover letter is not always necessary when applying for jobs but we would definitely advise this to make your application more meaningful and specific.
-In your cover letter you could include; why you want to work for that particular company, what you like about the technology they are using, how you can add value to the team and how the company culture aligns with your own beliefs.
+In your cover letter, you could include; why you want to work for that particular company, what you like about the technology they are using, how you can add value to the team and how the company culture aligns with your own beliefs.